Trotter has proven to be a "perfect fit" for the Mobile District

 |0

-This work, Trotter has proven to be a "perfect fit" for the Mobile District [Image 2 of 2], by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Trotter has proven to be a "perfect fit" for the Mobile District, by Charles Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Trotter has proven to be a "perfect fit" for the Mobile District

 LEAVE A COMMENT